 If you think Alabama books there's one title that looms above the rest - Harper Lee's "To Kill a Mockingbird".
-This story explores issues of family, community and race in a compelling voice that stays with you long after you've closed its pages, and the Pulitzer Prize-winner deserves its lofty place and the renewed attention as it's celebrating the 60th anniversary of its publication July 2020, but the state is blessed with an abundance of literary treasures for you to discover too.
+This story explores issues of family, community and race in a compelling voice that stays with you long after you've closed its pages, and the Pulitzer Prize-winner deserves its lofty place and the renewed attention as it celebrated the 60th anniversary of its publication in July 2020, but the state is blessed with an abundance of literary treasures for you to discover too.

 To Kill A Mockingbird